bustammi/Analytical-Programming/README.md

 * The original dataset does not have a numerical format for representing the annual income.
 It only contains two conditions (i.e., strings), which is   an individual in the US either earns (">50K") or ("<=50K").

-* This type of data formatting will not provide meaningful insights in showing the strength of correlation between the predictor and dependent variables (i.e., annual income) due to the lack of granularity in data.
+* Due to the lack of granularity in data, this type of data formatting will not provide meaningful insights in showing the strength of correlation between the predictor and dependent variables (i.e., annual income).

 * We can modify this issue by creating a logical condition when generating the qq-plot, which is shown in the code below: